PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 **List for v3.2.11 release:**

-* Players need to be restructured.
+* DONE: Players need to be restructured.
 Move rank player object, or at least most of the core, to the core project so as to reduce the number of player types.

 * Cache player
-  - cache player's balance
+  - cache player's balance - Hmm... may need to put it in RankPlayer
   - cache player's ranks... only prestiges, default

 * Top-n ranks